 We all know that Google is one of the (if not THE) biggest considerations for directing traffic to your website.
-We all need to keep up to date with how Google is updating its algorithms, making sure to keep our website in line with the changes to maintain those all-important search rankings – and there is one big change coming next year.
+We all need to keep up to date with how Google is updating its algorithms, making sure to keep our website in line with the changes to maintain those all-important search rankings – and there is one big change coming.
 The Mobile-First Index.

 A study from earlier this year found that 55% of all web traffic comes from mobile and is continuing to rise.

-What this means is that Google will begin to ONLY index your mobile site.
-In plain English, Google will now only look at your website’s mobile performance when ranking it for search results.
+What this means is that Google will begin to index your mobile site first.
+In plain English, Google will now be looking at your website’s mobile performance over desktop, when ranking it for search results.
 Google already put a lot of weight behind mobile, but soon it will not take desktop performance into consideration at all.

 So, the question that should be on everyone’s mind right now – is my website mobile friendly?
 If not, what do I need to do?